dormd/countries-data-angular4/README.md

 # countries-data-angular4
-An Angular v4 application demonstrate the using of countries-data project
+Source code for an article about an Angular v4 application that demonstrates the using of countries-data project Edit